 Inaccuracies and deviations from programmed toolpath in industrial robots pose a significant barrier to the adoption of robotic technologies in surface rolling and other surface treatment processes.
-This project aims to develop a robust and precise robotic surface rolling cell and demonstrate deep rolling capability to improve fatigue of aerospace graded part representative of turbine blade.
-These advances will make robotic surface treatment processes a viable and competitive alternative to traditional CNC machine driven treatment processes.
-The project will also address the limitations of CNC machines, including the inability to accommodate heavy loads and being unable to accommodate hard-to-reach spots.
+This project aimed to develop a robust and precise robotic surface rolling cell and demonstrate deep rolling capability to improve fatigue of aerospace graded part representative of turbine blade.
+These advances make robotic surface treatment processes a viable and competitive alternative to traditional CNC machine driven treatment processes.
+The project also addressed the limitations of CNC machines, including the inability to accommodate heavy loads and being unable to accommodate hard-to-reach spots.

 Lower the costs of surface treatment processes while increasing throughput.

 This project aimed to demonstrate that robotic surface rolling processes can be as effective and precise as a traditional CNC machine while significantly reducing the cost of the process and improving flexibility.
 The project includes: